Lady Diamond (Sexy Zone song)

 "Lady Diamond" (Lady ダイヤモンド) is a song by Japanese idol group Sexy Zone.
 It was released on April 11, 2012, as its second single under Pony Canyon.
 The song was written by Gorō Matsui and Kōji Makaino.
 All tracks on the single were used as theme songs for various television series.

 "Lady Diamond" was released in four editions: Regular Edition, Limited Editions A and B, and Venue Limited Edition.
 It ranked number one on the Oricon Singles Chart and number two on the Billboard Japan Hot 100.
 The single was certified gold by the Recording Industry Association of Japan (RIAJ), denoting shipments of 100,000 units.

 Release and promotion

 Sexy Zone imitated promotions for "Lady Diamond" by performing it on NHK's music program Music Japan on April 8, 2012.
 The group also performed the single on TV Asahi's Music Station on April 27.

-The track was used as the theme song for the Fuji TV reality program Real Scope Z. "Yuuki 100%" and "Kaze o Kitte" were utilized as the opening and closing theme song for NHK's anime Nintama Rantarō, respectively.
+The track was used as the theme song for the Fuji TV reality program Real Scope Z. "Yūki 100%" and "Kaze o Kitte" were utilized as the opening and closing theme song for NHK's anime Nintama Rantarō, respectively.
 "High!!
 High!!
 People" was used as the theme song for the Tokyo Broadcasting System (TBS) drama Kodomo Keisatsu.

 "Lady Diamond" was released on April 11 in four editions: Regular Edition; Limited Edition A with bonus DVD content that includes the music video for the title track; Limited Edition B with bonus DVD content that includes behind-the-scenes footage of the music video; and Venue Limited Edition.